mis0butter/trajectory_optimization_game_theory/README.md

 ### Schedule

-Bullet points are goals to complete by the date
+Bullet points are goals to complete by the date listed

 Oct 24:
 - [x] simulator in Julia with propagator